elixir-europe/elixir-smp-lesson/docs/chapters/stage1_inception.md

 !!! example "Challenge 2"

-    We developed our project, a command line program, and finally realeased it under GPL-3.
+    We developed our project, a command line program, and finally released it under GPL-3.
 Someone used that program with no modifications in an application with a privative license.
 Is that legal?

     ??? danger "Solution"